What To Do If You Are Involved In A Car Accident

 - Write down the details of how the accident happened while it’s still fresh in your mind

-13. Contact your insurance provider and provide them with all the details of the accident.
+12. Contact your car insurance provider and provide them with all the details of the accident.